 Build An Email List

-Imagine cooking a huge meal, we’re talking Thanksgiving level quantity here, only to have all your guests bail on you at the last minute.
-You’re left with all this delicious food and no one to serve it to.
+Imagine cooking a huge meal; we’re talking Thanksgiving-level quantity here, only to have all your guests bail on you at the last minute.
+You’re left with all this delicious food and no one to serve.
 That’s what happens when you have a blog without an email list.

-Now, unless you already have a lot of patients and their emails you probably won’t have an email list when you start blogging.
-If you are just launching your business online you definitely won’t have an established email list.
+Now, unless you already have a lot of clients and their emails, you probably won’t have an email list when you start blogging.
 That’s okay.
+If you are launching your business online, you definitely won’t have an established email list.

-The point is, if you’re going to create content and publish it online, an email list will be your first avenue of promotion (I’m talking about an email newsletter here).
-Not only that, your subscribers will become your potential leads and new clients!
+The point is, if you create content and publish it online, an email list will be your first avenue of promotion (I’m talking about an email newsletter here).
+Your subscribers will also become your potential leads and new clients!

-It will be slow going at first and you’ll need email marketing software to collect and track your subscribers' emails.
-I like to use MailerLite because it’s free for the first 1,000 subscribers, that way you have a low level of risk involved when just starting out.
+It will be slow going at first, and you’ll need email marketing software to collect and track your subscribers’ emails.
+I like to use MailerLite because it’s free for the first 1,000 subscribers.
+You have a low level of risk involved when just starting.

 A Compelling Lead Magnet

-An important tool for building your email list and running a successful blog is a compelling lead magnet.
+A compelling lead magnet is an essential tool for building your email list and running a successful blog.

-A lead magnet is just a fancy way of saying, “freebie.”
+A lead magnet is a fancy way of saying “freebie.”